How to Optimize Distribution & Middle Mile Logistics

 Once your fleet management solution, route planner app, or routing software is all set up, you can proceed to import your customers’ addresses.
 Hopefully, you’ve chosen a route planner that can be integrated with your CRM or eCommerce platform.

-For example, Route4Me route optimization software allows you to import and sync CRM and eCommerce contacts with ease.
+For example, Route4Me business route management software allows you to import and sync CRM and eCommerce contacts with ease.
 Alternatively, you can also import shipping addresses from Excel spreadsheets, Google Cloud, online file sharing tools (such as DropBox), and more.

 4. Specify Custom Middle Mile Optimization Parameters